Passwords and PINs

 PIN

-When creating a PIN, remember to select four unique digits (numbers, letters, or a combination of both) that you can remember.
+When creating a PIN, remember to select the maximum number of unique digits (numbers, letters, or a combination of both) that you can remember.

-Do not select your birth date, telephone number, license plate number, address, postal code, or another easy-to-guess combination.
+Do not select your birth date, telephone number, license plate number, address, postal code, or other easy-to-guess combination.

-Remember to shield the keypad when entering your PIN at an ABM or when making an Interac debit or credit card purchase.
+Remember to shield the keypad when entering your PIN at an ABM or when making Interac debit or credit card purchases.

 Report an incident or suspicious activity